adarshvee/MessageBoard_FrontEnd/README.md

-This is a part my "Hello World" in MEAN stack development.
-An applicatto post messages.
+This is my "Hello World" in MEAN stack development.
+An application to post messages in message board.
 This repo is the front-end built using Angular JS.
 The back-end is a seperate repo.